 It’s time for all of us to embrace our inner Kardashian and start organising our meals as much as they organise their pantries.
-Try it for just a week and you will be shocked by just how much meal planning can change your life.
-Starting from the moment you step into the grocery store all the way to when you’re serving it on the plates, you’ll spend less time shopping, cooking and washing up, reduce your food bill and eliminate food waste!
+Try it for just a week and you’ll be shocked by just how much meal planning can change your life.
+Starting from the moment you step into the grocery store all the way to when you’re popping it on the plate, you’ll spend less time shopping, cooking and washing up, reduce your food bill and eliminate food waste!

 Look at that!
 Your time is now halved in the store thanks to your fabulous meal schedule!
-Try using this spare 30 minutes to work speedy and swiftly like Gordon Ramsay – without all the shouting.
-By washing, chopping and storing all of your fresh produce in containers (this is a lifesaver!) you will have longer-lasting food that’s easy to access and chuck into any meal you need.
+Try using this spare 30 minutes to work speedily and swiftly like Gordon Ramsay – without all the shouting.
+By washing, chopping and storing all your fresh produce in containers (this is a lifesaver!) you will have longer-lasting food that’s easy to access and toss into any meal you need.
 Try these containers from Kmart!
 They maintain airflow and keep food fresher for longer.

 Pre-preparing your meals the night before is a massive lifesaver, especially when it comes to breakfast.
-Overnight oats and chia puddings are a big favourite at Wild Women Headquarters!
+Overnight oats and chia puddings are favourites at Wild Women HQ!
 Even smoothies can be prepped.
-Grab all the fruit you need, chop it all up, divide it into bags and chuck them in the freezer.
-In the morning, simply grab a bag, empty it into the blender and you are set to go!
+Grab all the fruit you need, chop it up, divide it into bags and throw them in the freezer.
+In the morning, simply grab a bag, empty it into the blender and you’re set to go!

 If you are cooking for a big household, you’re probably down with this technique!
-Prepping and freezing your protein for later in the week helps keep your protein fresh, keeps portion sizes under control and, of course, reduces the prep time of your meals.
+Prepping and freezing your protein for later in the week helps keep it fresh, keeps portion sizes under control and, of course, reduces the prep time of your meals.

 Kitchen appliances are hands down lifesavers.
 This easy-to-make risotto will save you time and energy.
-Just add butter, garlic, and cooked onion to the cooker, and add the rice and stock.
+Just add butter, garlic and cooked onion to the cooker, then the rice and stock.
 Put the cooker on.
 Just before the cooking time is up, add parmesan and whatever other goodies you wish to have in it and voila!
 Easy and tasty.

 Did you know you can bring limp greens back to life?
-Celery, asparagus, broccoli – simply cut off the roots and stand the remaining green in a jug of ice-cold water and watch them magically crisp up and blossom.
+Cut off the roots of celery, asparagus or broccoli, stand the remaining portion in a jug of ice-cold water and watch them magically crisp up.

 Add a can of chickpeas to your tray of roasted veggies for extra plant protein and deliciousness!

 Homemade salad dressing is easier than you think.
-Just grab a lemon some garlic, honey and olive oil for a perfect zesty dressing (blend with cashews if you want something creamier) OR try Wild Women Di’s scrumptious salad dressing.
+Grab a lemon, some garlic, honey and olive oil for a perfectly zesty dressing (blend with cashews if you want something creamier) OR try Wild Women Di’s scrumptious salad dressing.